 - Retention Plans: Various retention plans are implemented to avoid attrition in an organization.
 Organizations might increase the wages, provide better career opportunities, improve the working conditions, avoid hiring unstable recruits etc.

-- Downsizing Plan: Organizations resort to downsizing plans when the supply of manpower exceeds the demand and there is surplus in the staff.
-In such a case staff is underutilized and there is a need of trimming the labour force.
+- Downsizing Plan: Organizations resort to downsizing plans when the supply of manpower exceeds the demand and there is a surplus in the staff.
+In such a case staff is underutilized and there is a need for trimming the labour force.
 Example: voluntary retirement schemes to the employees, laying off the redundant staff etc.

 Human Resource Planning is a process that forecasts the company’s future manpower demand by analyzing the current supply and the gaps if any.